 I am always coming up with innovative ideas.

-I am motivated to go to the gym before work to get fit and healthy.
+I am motivated to go to the gym before work to stay fit and healthy.

 I have organised the staff functions for the last four years with great success.

 Co-workers rely on me to be on time.

 Even though I take my work seriously, I do have a good sense of humour.

 For more advice about embedding these words into your CV, read our article: A Guide to Writing a Successful CV

 Positive Words to Showcase Your Day-to-Day Work on Your CV

 These are great words to help you describe your daily tasks in a variety of ways:

 I delivered all projects in a timely fashion.